microsoft/TypeScript-Handbook/pages/Decorators.md

 ## Parameter Decorators

 A *Parameter Decorator* is declared just before a parameter declaration.
-The *Parameter Decorator* is applied to the function for a class constructor or method declaration.
+The parameter decorator is applied to the function for a class constructor or method declaration.
-A *Parameter Decorator* cannot be used in a declaration file, an overload, or in any other ambient context (such as in a `declare` class).
+A parameter decorator cannot be used in a declaration file, an overload, or in any other ambient context (such as in a `declare` class).

-The expression for the *Parameter Decorator* will be called as a function at runtime, with the following two arguments:
+The expression for the parameter decorator will be called as a function at runtime, with the following two arguments:

 1. The function containing the decorated parameter.
 2. The ordinal index of the parameter in the function's parameter list.

-A *Parameter Decorator* can only be used to observe that a parameter has been declared on a method.
-The return value of the *Parameter Decorator* is ignored.
+> NOTE&emsp; A parameter decorator can only be used to observe that a parameter has been declared on a method.

+The return value of the parameter decorator is ignored.

-The following is an example of a *Parameter Decorator* (`@required`) applied to `Greeter` class:
+The following is an example of a parameter decorator (`@required`) applied to parameter of a member of the `Greeter` class:

 ```ts
 class Greeter {